sarmini1/mastermind/README.md

  - `flask run`

-If port 5000 is already taken by another process, run on the port of your choosing with:
+If port 5000 is already taken by another process, as is often the case for newer machines, run on the port of your choosing with:
-Note: port 5001 is often a good option!

- - `flask run -p [port number here]`
+ - `flask run -p [port number here] #Note: port 5001 is often a good choice!`

 Running Tests
 =============